 A furnace pilot light may be constantly burning, or may only ignite when heat is called for.
 Some furnace pilot lights must be lit manually, such as with a match or lighter, while others are lit electronically via an igniter whenever the system calls for heat.

-There are built-in safety mechanisms (one component is something called a thermocouple) that will shut off the gas supply to your furnace should the pilot light go out.
-This can help to prevent catastrophic accidents such as carbon monoxide poisoning.
+There are built-in safety mechanisms that shut off the gas supply should the pilot light go out.
+For example, the safety designs help prevent catastrophic accidents such as carbon monoxide poisoning.
 Depending on your system, you may have the ability to adjust the size of the pilot light flame.

 The main benefit of a furnace pilot light is that it helps to ensure there is a flame source to ignite the burner(s) within the furnace.
 The burners are what ultimately allows for heat to be created within the furnace to be sent throughout the home.